dthume/ring.middleware.prefer/README.md

 ## Usage

-The `org.dthume.ring.middleware.prefer/wrap-prefer` function can be used to wrap a handler with middleware which will check the incoming response for `Prefer` headers, parse them according to RFC7240, and add them to the request under the key `:prefer`, whose value will be a map of preference names to preference instances.
+The `org.dthume.ring.middleware.prefer/wrap-prefer` function can be used to wrap a handler with middleware which will check the incoming request map for `Prefer` headers, parse them according to RFC7240, and add them to the request under the key `:prefer`, whose value will be a map of preference names to preference instances.